Community Stacks#

 Make edits to the Dockerfile in your project to add third-party libraries and configure Jupyter applications.
 Refer to the Dockerfiles for the core stacks (e.g., jupyter/datascience-notebook) to get a feel for what’s possible and the best practices.

 Submit pull requests to your project repository on GitHub.
-Ensure your image builds correctly on GitHub actions before merging to the main branch.
-Refer to Docker Hub to build the main branch that you can docker pull.
+Ensure your image builds correctly on GitHub Actions before merging to the main branch.
+After merging to the main branch, your image will be built and pushed to the Docker Hub automatically.

 Sharing Your Image#